GR41NS/terraform_upgrade_kit/0.13/README.md

     ```

 2. Run `make` to start the container.
-3. Once inside the container, run `TFVARS_FILE=<FILENAME> make init`.
+3. Once inside the container, run `make init` (pass in any required [configuration parameters](../README.md#configuration-parameters-and-defaults)).
 You should see the message below.
 If there are errors, you'll have to fix `em :P

     ```
     d4b81dfde410:/app/0.13# TFVARS_FILE=staging.tfvars make init